DNA Test Disproves Woman’s Claim to be Salvador Dalí’s Daughter

 The Secret Daughter of Salvador Dalí?

 This controversial case began five years ago when Pilar Abel launched a case against the Gala-Dalí Foundation which controls the late artist’s estate.
-Ms. Abel is a fortune teller from Girona, Spain , who reads tarot cards, and she claimed that Dalí was her biological father .
+Ms. Abel is a fortune teller from Girona, Spain, who reads tarot cards, and she claimed that Dalí was her biological father.
 If she could prove her claims she would have been eligible for a portion of his estate, which is estimated to be worth about $130 million.
+That would have been a great payday for probably the best ancestry DNA test result in quite some time.

 A Surreal Investigation